AriFordsham/GHCWiki/ghc-kinds.md

 # GHC Kind level

-This page gives the theory and implementation overview and details about GHC's kind level.
+This page gives the theory, implementation overview and details about GHC's kind level.
 This work is related to [ Conor's SHE system](http://personal.cis.strath.ac.uk/~conor/pub/she/) and will be related to Iavor's work on [TypeNats](type-nats) to deal with primitive types (promoted `Int` and `Char`).

 ## Theory